restatedev/skills/README.md

-# Restate Coding Agent Plugin
+# Restate Coding Agent Plugin and Skills

 > This is an early preview of the Restate Coding Agent Plugin.
 Please submit feedback (positive and negative) in the [Restate Discord](https://discord.restate.dev), [Slack Community](https://slack.restate.dev), or via issues in this repo.